키르큐펠 여행 가이드

 Kirkjufell, or 'Church Mountain', is a distinctly shaped peak found on the north shore of Iceland’s Snæfellsnes Peninsula, only a short distance away from the town of Grundarfjörður.
-It is often called ‘the most photographed mountain in Iceland’, due to its dramatic formation and perfect coastal location.
+It is often called ‘the most photographed mountain in Iceland’ due to its dramatic formation and perfect coastal location.

-Visit Kirkjufell on a tour of Snaefellsnes Peninsula.
+Visit Kirkjufell on a tour of the Snaefellsnes Peninsula.
 The landmark is incorporated into many self-drive packages, such as this 10-Day Summer Trip, and vacation packages, such as this 6-Day Winter Tour.
 Those who rent a car can seek it out while exploring the west.

 Kirkjufell takes its name from its resemblance to a church steeple, sharpened at the top with long curved sides.
 From other angles, the mountain has been compared to a witch’s hat or even a freshly scooped ice cream.

-Peaking at 463 metres, 1519 feet, Kirkjufell is an impressive landmark.
+Peaking at 463 meters, 1519 feet, Kirkjufell is an impressive landmark.
 Throughout the centuries, Kirkjufell’s striking slopes have acted as a visual landmark for seafarers and travellers.
 More recently, it has attracted amateur and professional photographers alike.

 Within walking distance from Kirkjufell is the serene and perfectly located waterfall Kirkjufellsfoss, or 'Church Mountain Falls', an excellent subject for photographers who can easily frame the mountain in the background.
-Despite its relatively diminutive height, Kirkjufellsfoss’ three-steps, gentle flow, and dramatic differences between seasons make it as impressive as some of Iceland’s larger waterfalls.
+Despite its relatively diminutive height, Kirkjufellsfoss’ three steps, gentle flow, and dramatic differences between seasons make it as impressive as some of Iceland’s larger waterfalls.